 This means that when a lot of people want to send Bitcoin, during price rallies, for example, transactions get stuck in a very long queue inside the mempool, waiting to enter a block and get confirmed.

-This isn’t something you want to have happened if you’re building Bitcoin to become a global payment method.
+This isn’t something you want to have happen if you’re building Bitcoin to become a global payment method.
 As a result of this scalability issue, two different camps emerged.

 3. Big Blocks Proponents